recursive-redundancy/npm-dpm-base/README.md

-# Base Converter
+# Base Converter (dpm-base)
 A simple JavaScript library for converting numeric bases.
 Comprised of modules binary, octal, decimal and hex - supporting functions for conversion of base-2, base-8, base-10 and base-16.
-Conversion logic written in JavaScript, with support for big number calculations via bignumer.js dependancy.
+Conversion logic written in JavaScript, with support for big number calculations via bignumber.js dependancy.
 ## Limitations
 - Currently only support conversion of whole number values - no fractional values as of yet.
 Support for fractional conversion may be added in the future.